-The Historic Preservation Commission may take final action at a special meeting that is not a workshop.
+The Commission for the Arts may take final action at a special meeting that is not a workshop.

-16.3 Special Meeting Workshops
+17.3 Special Meeting Workshops

-The Historic Preservation Commission may meet informally in special meetings designated as workshops that are called by the Chairperson, the Commission liaison, or by a majority of Commission Members.
+The Commission for the Arts may meet informally in special meetings designated as workshops that are called by the Chairperson, the Commission liaison, or by a majority of Commission Members.
 Workshops are special meetings intended for training purposes such as ethics training, sexual harassment prevention and education, and specific technical subjects.

 Workshops are open to the public and are meetings for purposes of the Brown Act.
-The Historic Preservation Commission may provide direction, but unlike other special meetings the Historic Preservation Commission may not take a final action at a workshop.
+The Commission for the Arts may provide direction, but unlike other special meetings the Commission for the Arts may not take a final action at a workshop.
 [54956].

-16.4 Adjourned Meetings, and Adjourned Regular Meetings
+17.4 Adjourned Meetings, and Adjourned Regular Meetings

-Any meeting of the Historic Preservation Commission may be adjourned to a later date, time, and location, and the notice of adjournment shall be posted within 24 hours on or near the door of the place where the adjourned meeting was held.
+Any meeting of the Commission for the Arts may be adjourned to a later date, time, and location, and the notice of adjournment shall be posted within 24 hours on or near the door of the place where the adjourned meeting was held.
 However, if the adjourned meeting is to reconvene less than 24 hours after adjournment, then a copy of the order or notice of the continuance shall be posted immediately following the meeting.
 [36809, 54955].

-The Chairperson, Commission liaison, or majority of Members may call for an adjourned regular meeting in consultation with the City Attorney to conduct a regular meeting on a date other than on a regular meeting date on the Historic Preservation Commission's annual calendar.
+The Chairperson, Commission Liaison, or majority of Members may call for an adjourned regular meeting in consultation with the City Attorney to conduct a regular meeting on a date other than on a regular meeting date on the Commission for the Arts' annual calendar.
 [54955]

-17. Actions Limited to Posted Agendas
+Actions Limited to Posted Agendas

-The Historic Preservation Commission shall not discuss or take action on any item not appearing on the posted notice or agenda for that meeting.
-However, as permitted by the Brown Act, Commission Members and staff may briefly respond to statements made or questions posed by the Historic Preservation Commission or by members of the public addressing the Historic Preservation Commission.
+The Commission for the Arts shall not discuss or take action on any item not appearing on the posted notice or agenda for that meeting.
+However, as permitted by the Brown Act, Commission Members and staff may briefly respond to statements made or questions posed by the Commission for the Arts or by members of the public addressing the Commission for the Arts.
 Commission Members may ask a question of City staff or a speaker for clarification, make a brief announcement, or make a brief report on their own activities.

-18. Continuance of Agenda Items
+19. Continuance of Agenda Items